-1. The purpose of HPAA is to facilitate professional networking and communication among its members through such methods as email exchange, job postings, and periodic networking meetings.
+1. The purpose of HPAA is to facilitate professional networking and communication among its members.

 2. Any group depends on the members having a common experience.
 In the case of the Hewlett‑Packard Alumni Association, the bond we share is the HP Way.

-Those who were a direct HP employee continuously for at least one year... and are either no longer a direct HP employee or have a specific WFR, retirement, or termination date ...are eligible to join the Hewlett‑Packard Alumni Association.
+Those who were a direct HP, HPI, or HPE employee continuously for at least one year -- and are either no longer a direct employee or are in the process of leaving -- are eligible to join the Hewlett‑Packard Alumni Association.

 Examples of eligible applicants:

 Examples of ineligible applicants:

 3. Members will conduct themselves with professionalism when posting messages to the HPAA mailing list and when sending private messages to other HPAA members.
 If another member asks you to cease private communication with them, you will do so at once.

 4. Members recognize and assume the risks inherent in internet communication, and will act accordingly.
 Such risks include, but are not limited to, intercepted messages, lost messages, accidental or intentional forwarding of mail, and so on.